DevFarid/Graph/README.md

-# GraphInterface.GraphInterface
+# Graph
-A simple graph data structure.
+This is a simple graph data structure.
+This does not support multi-graph (self-referring connections).